Jose-MPM/Notes/Courses/English V/English Topics.md

     - Their mother has not eaten for five months and has lost half of her body weight.
     - Something wonderful has happened.
 I'm pregnant
     - I've missed you so much

 ## U5M1 Similarities and differences

 * Topics:
     - Comparisons + As...As:
-        * We use _as + adjective + as_ to say that two things or people are the same adverb in some way[son iguales adverbios de alguna manera], or how actions that two people perform are the same in some way[o como las acciones que dos personas realizan/desempeñan son iguales de alguna manera].
+        * We use _as + adjective[ad_yec'tiv] + as_ to say that two things or people are the same adverb in some way[son iguales adverbios de alguna manera], or how actions that two people perform are the same in some way[o como las acciones que dos personas realizan/desempeñan son iguales de alguna manera].
             + The hat is _as expensive as_ the umbrella = The hat and the umbrella has the same price.
             + He's _as young as_ me = We are the same age.